DottieQ/liftoff-assignments/P2-Project_Outline/README.md

 6. Message Board: users with an account can create posts on boards specific to each event.
 Boards will be private, only viewable by vendors that the event coordinator has invited to the event.

 ### Technologies
-Java
-Spring Boot
-MySQL
-Hibernate
-Thymeleaf templates
+Java, Spring Boot, MySQL, Hibernate, & Thymeleaf templates

 ### What I'll Have to Learn
 I will need to learn how to create social media share buttons.